maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning_github.md

 Now is your turn to practice!
 -----------------------------

 The NYC weather dataset contains average daily temperatures recorded in NYC (central park) in 2016.
-The dataset is loacted at:
+The dataset is located at:

 `https://raw.githubusercontent.com/mharb75/MATE-T580/master/Datasets/nyc_weather_wide.csv`